Cygnustherockk/cuboid/C-Game/README.md

 the command used to compile is gcc -o game main.c -I include -L lib -lraylib -lgdi32 -lwinmm

-anyways, have fun i suppose :)
+anyways, have fun i suppose :D